mutms/mutms/README.md

 * Target for production release and availability of paid support: Q2 2026
 * Planned features:
-    * integration of Supervisors and teams plugin for notifications and approvals
+    * integration of Supervisors and teams plugin for approvals
     * integration of Universal catalogue plugin